zektorelchavo/DiscordInjections/readme.md

 ### CSS

 By default, DiscordInjections comes with a blank `style.css` file within the `CSS` folder.
-It is recommended to put your custom CSS in this file.
+It is recommended to put in this folder, but in a different file (to prevent update conflicts).

 For a custom location, open Content Inspector (`ctrl` + `shift` + `I`) and type
 ```